nikitaOrlov07/ProjectsManager/README.md

 ### 🔍 Additional Features
 - Comprehensive logging throughout the application

+### Roles
+There are two roles in the project (admin and user): admin has the ability to view all information about the project (assigned tasks,add tasks, see participants, see attached files) without participating in it.

 ## 🛠️ Technologies Used
 - Backend: Java
 - Frontend: JavaScript, HTML, CSS